edrubin/EC524W21/projects/project-002/ideas.md

 - Use `tidymodels` to set up a recipe that cleans the Ames dataset.
 - Using `tidymodels`, fit four models
 	1. Your "best" linear regression model (your best performer so far).
-	2. A cross-validated ridge-regression model (CV for the penalty).
+	2. A cross-validated ridge-regression model (CV to tune the penalty).
-	3. A cross-validated lasso model (CV for the penalty).
+	3. A cross-validated lasso model (CV to tune the penalty).
-	4. A cross-validated elasticnet model (CV for the penalty and mixture).
+	4. A cross-validated elasticnet model (CV to tune the penalty and mixture).
 - *Hint:* Remember that penalized regression can only "choose" between inputs that it is given.
 - Submit all four models to Kaggle.
 - Which models are most flexible?
 Explain your answer.